JuliaDynamics/ConcurrentSim.jl/README.md

   @coroutine fibonnaci(sim)
   run(sim, 10)
   ```
+* Starting from SimJulia v0.4.1, `ResumableFunctions` is a separate package exporting the `resumable` and `yield` macro and it is a dependency for `SimJulia`.
 * The continuous time simulation is based on a quantized state system solver.
 (EXPERIMENTAL)
 ```julia
 @model function diffeq(t, x, p, dx)